Sunday, December 22, 2024

 Alien Bodies by Lawrence Miles

-Originally published in: November 1997
+Originally published : November 1997

 On an island in the East Indies, in a lost city buried deep in the heart of the rainforest, agents of the most formidable powers in the galaxy are gathering.
 They have been invited there to bid for what could turn out to be the deadliest weapon ever created.